Nexucis/ci-checkFiles/README.md

 ## Getting Started

 ### Check encoding
-The tool who does the job, named **checkEncoding** and took as a first parameter the encoding target to check.
-As the tool uses [uchardet](https://www.freedesktop.org/wiki/Software/uchardet/), we can have all supported encoding.
+The tool who does the job (named **checkEncoding**), tooks as a first parameter the encoding target to check.
+As the tool uses [uchardet](https://www.freedesktop.org/wiki/Software/uchardet/), we can have all supported encoding by uchardet.

-As the second parameter, the tool take all files that you want to check.
+As the second parameter, the tool takes all files that you want to check.
 It can take a regex too.

 For example, you want to check if the files of your current project (let's say a Java project build with maven) is encoding in utf-8, you could use the tool like this: